WeirdConstructor/WLambda/README.md

 WLambda - Embeddable Scripting Language for Rust
 ================================================

 This crate provides you with a small and simple embeddable scripting language.
-It's primary feature are functions and calling functions.
-It could be viewed as Lisp without parenthesis.
+It's syntax gravitates around functions and argument composition for functions.
+A core concept is, that everything is callable.
+It could be viewed as LISP without parenthesis.

 Here are some of it's properties:

 - Simple syntax.
-For a reference look at the [parser](https://docs.rs/wlambda/newest/wlambda/parser/index.html).
+For a reference look at the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference) and the [parser](parser/index.html).
 - Easily embeddable into Rust programs due to a simple API.
-- Performance in the ball park of Python.
+- It's about getting things done quickly, so performance is not a main priority.
+  Current performance is roughly in the ball park of (C)Python.
+Which means, it's too slow if you need speed.
+But fast enough if you are not primarily concerned about speed.
-- Garbage collection relies only on reference counting.
+- No garbage collector.
+Garbage collection relies only on reference counting.
 - Main data structures are Lists and Maps.
+- No exceptions, except panics.
+Error handling is accomplished by a specialized data type.
+It can be thought of as dynamic counterpart of Rust's Result type.
 - Closures can capture up values either by value, by reference or by weak reference.
 Giving you the ability to keep cyclic references in check.
 - Easy maintenance of the implementation.

-The API relies on a data structure made of [VVal](https://docs.rs/wlambda/newest/wlambda/vval/index.html) nodes.
+The embedding API relies on a data structure made of [VVal](https://docs.rs/wlambda/newest/wlambda/vval/index.html) nodes.

+Here you can find the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference).

 # Example WLambda Code

 Just a quick glance at the WLambda syntax and semantics.

+More details for the syntax and the provided global functions can be found in the [WLambda Language Reference](prelude/index.html#wlambda-reference).

 ```wlambda
 # This is a comment